-GPSIMU data were processed by RSD personnel to provide precise positions of camera centers for application as photogrammetric control in the aerotriangulation phase.
-The static GPS base station data were processed in November 2006 via the National Geodetic Surveys (NGS) Online Positioning User Service (OPUS) software to compute a NAD83 position for the base station.
+GPS/IMU data were processed by RSD personnel to provide precise positions of camera centers for application as photogrammetric control in the aerotriangulation phase.
+The static GPS base station data were processed via the National Geodetic Surveys (NGS) Online Positioning User Service (OPUS) software to compute an NAD83 position for the base station.
 The airborne kinematic data was processed using Applanix POSPac (ver.
-4.3) software in March 2007.
-Refer to the 06OAK313 Airborne Positioning and Orientation Report (APOR) for further information on the GPS data processing and results.
+4.3) software in July 2007 and the static GPS data was processed in August 2007.
+Refer to the 07ACV194 Airborne Positioning and Orientation Report (APOR) for further information on the GPS data processing and results.